-As I reflect on the last year and a half, I can’t help but to feel a childlike excitement and fascination with really mundane things that feel magical.
+As I reflect on the last year and a half, I can’t help but feel a childlike excitement and fascination with really mundane things that feel magical.
 Things in my BC (Before Covid) life that I took for granted by flaking out on plans, procrastinating, and failing to savor.
-Having the opportunity to do things that we haven’t done for a while or were too fearful or restricted to do feels new, exciting, and sacred.
+Having the opportunity to do things that we haven’t done for a while feels new, exciting, and sacred.

 So here’s a list of some of my Pandemic Premiers.
-Things that I recall doing for the first time again in my DC (During Covid, and well literally in the DC area) life.
+Things that I recall doing for the first time again in my DC (During Covid) life.
 Simple and special things that left a mark in my mind and on my heart during these most unusual times.

-- While the majority of my socializing in 2020 included lots of walks and virtual chats, I recall the first two times I ate at a restaurant with someone in October and November 2020.
+- While the majority of my socializing in 2020 included lots of walks and virtual chats, I recall the first two times I ate at a restaurant.
 Yes, it felt nice to share a meal with a friend or two, but I was way too tense to truly enjoy the experience.
-Once the weather became warmer and I got vaccinated, I relaxed a bit.
-However, I still only feel comfortable sitting outdoors.
+Once the weather became warmer and I got vaccinated, I relaxed a bit while dining outdoors.

 - In July, I danced tango for the first (and only) time in over 18 months!
-It was an unexpected surprise- a joyous experience to see old dance friends whom I missed, to feel the warmth of a tango embrace, and to experience the ambiance of my lifelong hobby under a scenic and starry backdrop.
+It was an unexpected surprise- a joyous experience to see old dance friends whom I missed, to feel the warmth of the embrace, and to experience the ambiance of a scenic and starry backdrop.
 That was indeed an enchanting night that I cherish!